-With the XDCAM exporter, you can output a project as an MXF file, and upload it to an XDCAM device.
+With the XDCAM exporter you can output a project as an MXF file, and upload it to an XDCAM device or FTP server.
 Projects can also be exported as MXF files to the storage on the PC.

 • Files can also be exported to the XDCAM Memory drive (SxS memory card formatted with an XDCAM device).